-Scope note: This property establishes the relationship between an instance of E96 Purchase and the instance of E97
+Scope note: This property establishes the relationship between an instance of E96 Purchase and the instance of E97 change in the course of the purchase activity.

 Monetary Amount that forms the compensation for the transaction.
+The monetary amount agreed upon may

-The sale of Vincent van Gogh's "Vase with Fifteen Sunflowers" on 1987/03/30 (E96) had sales price
+• The sale of Vincent van Gogh's "Vase with Fifteen Sunflowers" on 1987/03/30 (E96) had sales price